 As experienced car accident attorneys in Michigan, we have come across many different car accident cases.
 Here are some of the most common questions we get about auto accidents in Michigan.
-If you have any additional questions or want to speak to an attorney, contact us through our online contact form or call 1-866-22Not33.
+If you have any additional questions or want to speak to an attorney, contact us through our online form or call 1-866-22Not33.

 Here is what is covered in this car accident guide.